SiddharthShyniben/community-health/templates/CONTRIBUTING.md

 ## Suggesting enhancements

-This section guides you through submitting an enhancement suggestion for {project-name}, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for {project-name}, including new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.
+Following these guidelines helps maintainers and the community understand your suggestion and find related reports.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
-When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
+When you create an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in [the template][new-issue], including the steps that you imagine you would take if the feature you're requesting existed.